What is PIMS?

 How can doctors tell if a child has PIMS?

-There currently isn’t a test which will say whether a child definitely has the syndrome.
+There currently isn’t a test which can tell doctors whether a child definitely has the syndrome.
 A syndrome is a collection of many different symptoms which, together, can give doctors an indication of whether or not someone has a particular illness.
 Doctors will look for a pattern of symptoms relating to PIMS and then do more tests, such as blood pressure and blood analysis, to make a diagnosis.
-Researchers are currently trying to develop a blood test which can quickly indicate whether a child has PIMS.

 Are black or Asian children more likely to be affected?